heypete/petes-guide-to-solar-battery-chargers/main.md

 As of mid-June 2025, the XB8089D0 costs about $0.15.

 #### XB5358D0
-The XB5358D0 is the essentially the same as the XB8089D0, but in a smaller SOT-23-5 package and an overcurrent limit of 3.3A.
+The XB5358D0 is the essentially the same as the XB8089D0, but in a smaller SOT-23-5 package and with an overcurrent limit of 3.3A.

 As of mid-June 2025, the XB5358D0 costs about $0.17.